microsoft/semantic-kernel/docs/decisions/0048-agent-chat-serialization.md

 - Able to clearly defines the chat-state, separate from the chat _service_ requirements.
 - Support any `AgentChat` and `AgentChannel` subclass.
 - Ability to support post processing when restoring chat (e.g. channel synchronization).
-- Allows any `AgentChat` to be propertly initialized prior to deserialization.
+- Allows any `AgentChat` to be properly initialized prior to deserialization.

 **Con:**
 - Require knowledge of a serialization pattern specific to the _Agent Framework_.